Pi: Infinite series

 In 1593, François Viète published what is now known as Viète's formula, an infinite product (rather than an infinite sum, which is more typically used in π calculations):

-In 1655, John Wallis published what is now known as Wallis product, also an infinite product:
+In 1655, John Wallis published what is now known as the Wallis product, also an infinite product:

 In the 1660s, the English scientist Isaac Newton and German mathematician Gottfried Wilhelm Leibniz discovered calculus, which led to the development of many infinite series for approximating π.
-Newton himself used an arcsine series to compute a 15-digit approximation of π in 1665 or 1666, writing "I am ashamed to tell you to how many figures I carried these computations, having no other business at the time."
+Newton himself used an arcsine series to compute a 15-digit approximation of π in 1665 or 1666, writing, "I am ashamed to tell you to how many figures I carried these computations, having no other business at the time."

 In 1671, James Gregory, and independently, Leibniz in 1673, discovered the Taylor series expansion for arctangent: